top of page

 OTHER INFORMATION

-If you have time to spare in Wilmslow, there are the usual mix of shops and Hoopers, a posh department store.
-It's a short walk from the town centre to a pleasant riverside walk that extends for several miles, past Styal Mill with a NT tearoom, see below.
+If you have time to spare in Wilmslow, there are the usual mix of shops and Hoopers, a very up-market department store.
+It's a short walk from the town centre to a pleasant riverside walk that extends for several miles, past Styal Mill with two National Trust tearooms, see below.

 The Members' area of our website has much of interest, and is open to all qualified AT teachers, all trainee teachers (from any training course) and to regular student visitors to our classes.
 It only takes a minute to sign up.